 Related Reading: Trust Issues – 10 Signs You Find It Difficult To Trust Anyone

-If we look at the work set up, you can never be sure that an untrustworthy colleague will deliver on deadline.
+If we look at the work set up, you can never be sure that an untrustworthy colleague will deliver on a deadline.
 But the colleague you trust will not only deliver but also support you if you need their help to meet the deadline.

-Trust is the crux of every relationship and in an intimate relationship it is all the more important because it is the solid foundation on which love thrives.
+Trust is the crux of every relationship, and in an intimate relationship, it is all the more important because it is the solid foundation on which love thrives.
 There are major components of trust in a relationship and we will discuss that in this article.

 10 Components Of Trust In A Relationship